Guide to the Species Template

-Use the Species template to write about any group of organisms that consist of similar individuals typically capable of reproduction or exchanging genes among themselves.
+Use the Species template to write about any group of living creatures.
 This includes different species of humanoids, animals, plants, fungi, and microorganisms!
+And yes, this could include androids and synthetic lifeforms.

 What should I use this template for?